Cosmos is a platform that addresses major blockchain challenges. It solves problems like scalability and interoperability.

 Step 5: Byzantine Fault Tolerance (BFT) for Security

-This one is an important step of how does the cosmos work.
+This one is an important step of how the cosmos works.

 BFT makes Cosmos strong and trustworthy.
-It helps prevent bad actors from breaking the network.
+It protects the network from bad actors breaking it.
 Even if some validators cheat or fail, the system can still function correctly, and the transactions remain secure.

 Step 6: Finalizing Transactions Quickly (Fast Finality)